thoth-tech/documentation/docs/Splashkit/Applications/npm-installation-guide.md

 ### What does npm do?

-Npm is used to check markdown files (md) to match Prettier (plug-in) and needs Node.js to run properly.
+npm is a node package manager.
+We use it to install and resolve package dependencies (e.g. npm install) or run arbitrary commands specified in package.json (e.g. npm run format).

 ## Windows Guide